thabelo/swing-ulcc/README.md

 The above also applies to dimorphic differeneces.

 ### Aggregation and weight
-It is makes sense to have the Bijection weight scored higher since personality is more important when matching
+It makes sense to have the Bijection weight scored higher since personality is more important when matching

 ## Installation